ChainTools-Tech/ansible-roles/roles/ardor-node/README.md

 ```yaml
 public_ip: "XXX.XXX.XXX.XXX"                                             # public IP of the server where node is installed
 ```
 should be used when server has different IP than the one assigned to network interface.
 That variable shoul dbe placed specifically in ***host_vars*** for specific host prior to deployment, so configuration file can be adjusted accordingly.
-In case not specified IP address will be pulles from Ansible facts.
+In case not specified IP address will be pulled from Ansible facts.

 Dependencies